md-ju-jewel/md-ju-jewel/README.md

 ### Hi there 👋, My name is MD.
 Jamir Uddin Jewel
-#### Programmer 💻
+#### Aspiring Software Engineer  💻
 I am a student of Computer Science and Engineering(CSE) in Southern University Bangladesh.
-I have experience with several programming languages, including C,C++,and Java.
+I have experience with several programming languages, including C,C++,Java,Python.

 After graduation, I hope to work as a software engineer at a tech company, where I can continue to develop my skills and contribute to innovative projects,In sha Allah.
 In my free time, I enjoy learning about new technologies in the field.